mariovisic/blog.mariovisic.com/source/_posts/tumblr/2011-09-25-ruby-193rc-with-rvm.md

 ---
-The Ruby MRI 1.9.3 RC1 has just been released and I wanted to try it out, the latest version of rvm only lists the 1.9.3 preview1 and 1.9.3-head which doesn&#8217;t appear to work correctly.
-Here&#8217;s how I managed to get 1.9.3 installed using rvm:
+The Ruby MRI 1.9.3 RC1 has just been released and I wanted to try it out, the latest version of rvm only lists the 1.9.3 preview1 and 1.9.3-head which doesn't appear to work correctly.
+Here's how I managed to get 1.9.3 installed using rvm:

   rvm install ruby-1.9.3-tv1_9_3_rc1 --with-libyaml-dir=$HOME/.rvm/usr